-The ground-breaking Operational Grievance Mechanism (at MRM ("MRM OGM") in Mozambique recently completed its initial two years of operation.
-MRM is conducting a review of the functioning of the OGM and the roles of various stakeholders within it to define a structure for 2023 onwards, based on (i) the UNGPs, (ii) learning from the MRM OGM's 2020-2022 experience, and (iii) lessons learned from other operational-level grievance mechanisms.
+The ground-breaking Operational Grievance Mechanism at MRM ("MRM OGM") in Mozambique has recently undergone a re-structure following a review of the functioning of the OGM and the roles of various stakeholders within it, based on (i) the UNGPs, (ii) learning from the MRM OGM's 2020-2022 experience, and (iii) lessons learned from other operational-level grievance mechanisms.
+The re-structured OGM takes a mediation-based approach with all claims sought to be resolved through dialogue and mediation.